goethite/gostint/docs/Concept_Ideas.md

-# goswim - A Shallow api for Ansible & Terraform ...
+# gostint - A Shallow api for Ansible & Terraform ...
 ... etc with Hashicorp Vault Integration.

 ## Bullet points

-* Requestor authenticates with goswim via Vault using AppRole auth. see https://www.hashicorp.com/blog/authenticating-applications-with-vault-approle
+* Requestor authenticates with gostint via Vault using AppRole auth. see https://www.hashicorp.com/blog/authenticating-applications-with-vault-approle

 * The resulting token can be passed on to ansible, terraform, or whatever you want to drive via the api, so they can retrieve secrets as needed.

-* goswim will be immutable AND stateless - no inventory, no history (only yet to be pulled results for the requestor).
+* gostint will be immutable AND stateless - no inventory, no history (only yet to be pulled results for the requestor).

 * ~~any db will be in memory - minimal.~~